-For the quarter ended, September 30, 2012, the Company retired 638,365 shares of treasury stock.
+For the nine months ended March 31, 2013, the Company retired 638,365 shares of treasury stock.
 These retired shares are now included in the Company's pool of authorized but unissued shares.
-The retired treasury stock was initially recorded using the cost method and had a carrying value of approximately \$6.2 million at September 30, 2012.
-The Company's accounting policy upon the retirement of treasury stock is to deduct its par value from common stock, reduce additional paid-in capital by the amount recorded in additional paid-in capital when the stock was originally issued and any remaining excess of cost as a deduction from retained earnings.
+The retired treasury stock was recorded using the cost method and had a carrying value of approximately \$6.2 million at March 31, 2013.
+The Company's accounting policy upon the retirement of treasury stock is to deduct its par value from common stock, reduce additional paid-in capital by the amount recorded in additional paid-in capital when the stock was originally issued and deduct any remaining excess of cost from retained earnings.